-With 6,400 researchers and investments for 2.8 billion euro each year (1.3 in manufacturing and 1.5 in R&D), Italy is buttressing its pharmaceutical research commitment, as demonstrated by the specialization in biotech, advanced therapies, orphan medicines, plasma derivatives, vaccines and clinical trials, increasingly in cooperation with public and private centres of excellence, universities, innovative SMEs, start-ups, charity and non-profit organizations.
+Thanks to 6,600 researchers and € 3 billion in annual investments (1.3 in production and 1.7 in R&D), Italy is a major player in pharmaceutical research.
+This is amply demonstrated by the country’s specialisations in biotech medicinal products, advanced therapies, orphan drugs, blood derivatives, vaccines and clinical trials.
+Such pre-eminence has been achieved through territorial networks and in cooperation with public and private centres of excellence, universities, innovative SMEs, start-ups, charities and non-profit bodies.